 Planning to Play might sound stiff and structured.
 It may even seem like it defeats the purpose of adding play to your day.
 But, I’m not talking about a strict plan that you must follow on a daily basis.
 I’m talking about adding some resources to your homeschool which make it easy to step out of the ordinary day and add some fun.
 Here are some simple ways to throw in a little play each day.

 Have games easily available to grab at a moment’s notice.
-They don’t have to be long or challenging.
+They don’t have to be time-consuming or challenging.
 The games just need to be a nice break from the stresses of the day.
-Our favorite games are the simplest and the quickest.
+Our favorite games are the simplest and quickest.
 When we need a fun break, we can grab one of these from the shelf and have a short game to loosen us all up.
 Try some of these favorites in our house.

 I know you’ve heard me rave about the awesomeness which is Play 4 Life Moms.
 In brief, Play 4 Life Moms is a website/texting service/Facebook group to help moms encourage play as a means of growth and learning AND help moms develop and strengthen their connection with their kids.
-It is owned and personally run by two homeschool moms who are in the trenches every day.
+It is owned and personally run by homeschool moms who are in the trenches every day.
 They are firm believers that one of the best tools for connection is play and shared experiences.

 I love that these show up in my calendar, but I’m also excited that there are not only suggestions but links to examples.
 I don’t have to go hunting for encouragement.
 It comes straight to my calendar!